 My password doesn’t work – and I know it’s right.
 How come?

 On our system, passwords are case-sensitive – i.e., if you used a capital “B” in “Brooklyn” in your password when you signed up, that’s the way you’re going to have to type it in to enter your account.
 This is the primary reason logins fail; so check to make certain you’re doing this.
 (Often this problem is caused by inadvertently hitting the “Caps Lock” button on your desktop or laptop keyboard; so make sure this is off when you enter your password.)

 Ironically, usernames and email addresses on CONK! are NOT case-sensitive – so the system doesn’t care if you enter “Bryan” or “bryan” as your username.
-But passwords must be entered exactly the same way they were when you registered.
-If you think this will confuse you in the future, you might want to enter your Account Center and change your password to something else.
-(BTW: If you click the “Remember Me” box on the login screen when you enter, that will keep you logged in on that device for one whole year.
-If you share that device with someone else, you might want to consider that when using it.)
+But passwords must be entered exactly the same way they were entered when you registered.
+(BTW: If you click the “Remember Me” box on the login screen when you sign in, that will keep you logged in on that device for one whole year.
+If you share that device with someone else, you might want to take that into consideration before doing it.)

-Can I cancel my account (without your help)?
+How do I close my account (without your help)?